 Exercise and Sport Science» open the printable degree» search for more Areas of Study

-In a broad sense Exercise and Sports Science is concerned with the understanding of the relationship between exercise and health.
-It is a multidisciplinary field that relates to the understanding and enhancement of human movement, including general physical activity pursuits such as goal oriented fitness regimens and recreational sport as well as elite sport and the area of performance enhancement.
-It also includes the knowledge, methods and applications of sub disciplines (ie. exercise physiology, biomechanics, motor control and motor development, exercise and sport psychology) as well as how they interact.
+The Bachelor of Exercise and Sports Science is concerned with the relationship between exercise and health.
+It is a multidisciplinary field that relates to the understanding and enhancement of human movement, including general physical activity pursuits such as goal-oriented fitness regimens and recreational sports, as well as elite sport and the area of performance enhancement.
+It also includes the knowledge, methods and applications of sub-disciplines such as exercise physiology, biomechanics, motor control and development, and exercise and sport physiology, as well as how they interact.

 Academic advice: view Study Pathways for this degree »

 An Honours program is offered as an additional year to the undergraduate degree.
 The Honours program consists of a research project on a topic determined in consultation with your research supervisor.
 A research career is an option if you complete an honours degree and then a higher degree (Masters or PhD).
 For more information, see Bachelor of Exercise and Sport Science (Honours).

 A Cardiac Technicianâ€™s work experience program has been set up with Gosford Hospital.
 This is a valuable program that allows students experience in clinical setting testing cardio and respiratory function.
 The University of Newcastle has strong ties with local sporting clubs, including the Central Coast Mariners, who take on one student per semester.

 One year of further study in Exercise Physiology and/or exercise rehabilitation will enable students to apply for Exercise Physiology accreditation and Medicare provider number.
 A fourth year in the Honours program provides entry into research Master or Doctoral studies and a further career in research.

 Students wishing to undertake further study may like to read the Graduate Profile of Lee Shires, a registered Exercise Physiologist on the Central Coast.